agbleze/Profile/README.md

 # Profile

-This repository contains code for my personal website.
+This repository contains code for my academic work website.
 HTML, CSS and JavaScript were used.